google-deepmind/mujoco/doc/programming/samples.rst

 .. code-block:: Shell

-   record modelfile duration fps rgbfile [depthoverlay]
+   record modelfile duration fps rgbfile [adddepth]

 Where the command line arguments are